Synthesizing Neural Network Controllers with Closed-Loop Dissipativity Guarantees: Simulation

 \section{Simulation}

 We demonstrate the performance of this neural network controller approach through simulation on an inverted pendulum and a flexible rod on a cart.
-We compare the performance of our neural network controller with dissipativity guarantees against several other controller models.
-To differentiate between our method and standard, unconstrained RINNs, we refer to a RINN trained through Algorithm~\ref{alg:simple-training} as a Dissipative RINN, and an unconstrained RINN as a Standard RINN.
-We compare our Dissipative RINN (D-RINN) against a Standard RINN (S-RINN), a full-order LTI controller (LTI), and a fully connected neural network (FCNN), where a shorthand is provided in parentheses.
-The Dissipative RINN and LTI controllers provide dissipativity guarantees while the Standard RINN and fully connected neural network do not.
+We compare the reward of our neural network controller with dissipativity guarantees against a full-order LTI controller with the same guarantees.
+To examine whether any loss in performance comes from neural network architecture or from dissipativity constraints, we additionally test two unconstrained neural network methods: a fully connected neural network and a standard, unconstrained RINN.
+These models do not guarantee closed-loop properties.
+We refer to a RINN trained through Algorithm~\ref{alg:simple-training} as a Dissipative RINN (D-RINN), an unconstrained RINN as a Standard RINN (S-RINN), the LTI controller as LTI, and the fully connected neural network as FCNN.